Shahhuseyn/atomistic-simulation-ase/README.md

 ## Usage

-Open `Practical_4_Codes.ipynb` in Jupyter and run cells sequentially.
+Open `atomistic_simulation_Cu.ipynb` in Jupyter and run cells sequentially.
 Tasks 3.5 and 3.6 depend on the `results` dictionary populated in Task 3.2.
 Task 3.6 runs Langevin MD across 123 strain points — expect approximately 30 minutes on a standard laptop.